 Make sure you are out of bed for the day before checking your SleepIQ score.
 If you're checking your SleepIQ score on your remote we recommend waiting for a half-hour after getting out of bed to allow time for your score to finalize.
 If you want to check your score sooner we recommend using the SleepIQ app for the best experience.
 The SleepIQ app also provides additional insights and information about naps, biometrics, Circadian Rhythm, and more.

-With your app: Select Bed; scroll down to Privacy.
+With your app: Tap Smart Bed, then Settings (in upper right), and scroll down to Privacy.
 When Privacy Mode is on, no data will be recorded for either side of the bed.

 With your remote: Press and hold the enter button until asked if you’d like to turn SleepIQ off, approximately 2-4 seconds.
 When SleepIQ is turned off, no data will be recorded for either side of the bed.
 Follow the same steps to turn SleepIQ back on.